ZephyrRaine/pulledfrop/_posts/2018-11-18-brownie-cove-express.md

 - Brownie Cove Express is a haunted collage adventure game about trains, snow, ghosts, and memories.
 It will depart in winter.
 project_site:
-  url: Visit the game website
+  url: www.express.browniecove.com
-  title: www.express.browniecove.com
+  title: Visit the website
 hero-bg-color: "#000000"
 hero-image: "/img/tplaxr.png"
 press: